jhen0409/redux-dispatch-cli/README.md

 $ rrd ls-instance
 ```

-Make sure have instance can dispatch action, wait your application start (restart).
+Make sure have instance can dispatch action.

 #### Select a instance (default: `auto`)